-This understanding and analysis has allowed the City to make significant progress in managing its key strategic risks.
-Of the 23 risks identified in the strategic risk assessment, current risk management activities have decreased the severity of 11 risks from high (i.e. high likelihood, high impact) to medium (i.e. medium likelihood, medium impact), with 3 risks now residing within their target zone.
+This understanding and analysis has allowed the City to continue to make progress in managing its key strategic risks.
+Of the 23 risks identified in the strategic risk assessment, current risk management activities have decreased the severity of 8 risks from high (i.e. high likelihood, high impact) to medium (i.e. medium likelihood, medium impact), with 2 risks residing within their target zone.

-Even with this improvement, additional work remains to be done.
+Even with this progress, additional work remains to be done.
 Over the coming year, the Administration will continue to focus on identifying and understanding its risks more fully, and pursuing implementation of those planned mitigation strategies that will move the organization closer to achieving its targets.